casdoor/casdoor-website/docs/session/single-sign-out.md

 This allows users to logout from a specific device or browser while remaining logged in on other sessions.
 This is useful when users share accounts across multiple devices or have concurrent sessions they want to manage individually.

 The access token hashes included in session-level logout notifications enable your subsystems to identify exactly which tokens need to be invalidated.
-When a user logs out from a specific browser or device, you can match the token hashes against your active sessions and perform targeted invalidation without affecting other devices where the user remains logged in.
+When a user logs out from a specific browser or device, match the token hashes against active sessions and perform targeted invalidation without affecting other devices where the user remains logged in.

-### Logout Notifications
+### Logout notifications

-When SSO logout occurs, Casdoor automatically notifies all notification providers configured in the application where the user registered.
+On SSO logout, Casdoor sends a request to each notification provider configured for the application the user signed up with.
 The notifications include session IDs, access token hashes, and cryptographic signatures for secure, synchronized logout across all integrated systems.

 Each notification provider receives a POST request with the following payload: